francois-rd/coma/docs/source/index.rst

     .. note::

-        ``coma`` has very few baked in assumptions.
-All of ``coma``'s default behavior results from pre-defined hooks.
+        ``coma`` has very few baked in assumptions. **All** of ``coma``'s default behavior results from :doc:`pre-defined hooks <tutorials/hooks/intro>`.
         Nearly all behavior can be drastically changed with user-defined hooks.
         Factories enable tweaking the core default behavior without having to re-implement any hooks.
 * Integrating with `omegaconf <https://github.com/omry/omegaconf>`_'s extremely
   rich and powerful configuration management features.